 You all have phones right?
 Take pictures, take selfies, make small videos, visit your nearby garden, and walk around hand-in-hand

 Make him a nice romantic meal.
 Go further and add a heartfelt surprise note at the dinner table

 If cooking a full meal is not your thing, make a scrumptious breakfast and serve that breakfast in bed

 surprise your husband with a visit to his best friend’s home.

 Sometimes, we show our appreciation for our love by showing up for them.
 In that, we get happiness by seeing them happy.
-I have a cousin whose hubby used to plan special valentine’s day for months in advance.
-He would keep asking us for ideas, gifts suggestions, and plan detailed surprises for days.
+I have a cousin whose hubby used to plan special Valentine’s Day months in advance.
+He would keep asking us for ideas, and gift suggestions, and plan detailed surprises for days.
 It was so sweet but sometimes a little annoying.
 But we would all help him out knowing that it meant a lot to him.
-But his wife- my cousin hated Valentine’s day or anything to do with the lovey-dovey display of affections.
+But his wife- my cousin hated Valentine’s Day or anything to do with the lovey-dovey display of affection.
 She would always react to his special gifts in not-so-happy ways.
 Imagine what the fella must have felt after years of getting her responses.
 Well, no more special gifts for the lady in question and the relationship has gone too sour to make amends.

 When you and your family celebrate togetherness and love with each other all year long, you all contribute to the joy and peace in our world.
 I hope you find some of these tips useful for your and your loved ones.

 Share your tips and fun suggestions to celebrate love with family and loved ones.
 Let us bring more joy to the world as we start enjoying normalcy in the world once again.